saimohan16/saimohan16.github.io/_pages/publications.md

 ---

-### Predicting CHD Using Deep Learning
+### An Imperative Diagnostic Model for Predicting CHD using Deep Learning
-Published in IEEE, 2017
+Published in IEEE, 2020

 This paper explores using deep learning models to predict coronary heart disease.